 You can simply build a map view to trace your data geographically.
 By this, you can simply compare the sales and other things countryside, and can take many revolutionary decisions by analyzing it.

 Drill down into the details of data

 After getting a countrywide overview, you can also go deeper into the country data that found to be negative in the profit rate.
 Go deeper and see the analytic chart of that specific region itself to get some actionable insights.

 Build a sparkling dashboard to present your insights

 After creating different analytic sheets for different areas, you will now need to showcase all of them together to take out negative points.
-Tableau offers you an ability to create your desirable dashboards which can help you in representing all the analytic charts at once.
+Tableau offers you the ability to create your desirable dashboards which can help you in representing all the analytic charts at once.

 Make a representable story

 Before consulting your plans with your team and indulging them in a PowerPoint representation, you can choose a better and wiser path to follow.
 Tableau enables you to make stories for better understanding.
-You can easily create your own story for your plan, product or services, by which your teams will understand better.
+You can easily create your own story for your plan, product, or services, which your teams will understand better.

 Share your conclusions